Cray-HPE/docs-csm/operations/validate_csm_health.md

 <a name="autogoss-issues"></a>

-#### 1.1.1 Known test issues
+#### 1.1.1 Known issues with NCN health checks

 - It is possible that the first pass of running these tests may fail due to `cloud-init` not being completed on the storage nodes.
   In this case, please wait five minutes and re-run the tests.
 - For any failures related to SSL certificates, see the [SSL Certificate Validation Issues](../troubleshooting/known_issues/ssl_certificate_validation_issues.md) troubleshooting guide.
 - `Kubernetes Query BSS Cloud-init for ca-certs`
   - This test may fail immediately after platform install.
-It should pass after the TrustedCerts Operator has updated BSS (Global `cloud-init` meta) with CA certificates.
+It should pass after the TrustedCerts operator has updated BSS (Global `cloud-init` meta) with CA certificates.
 - `Kubernetes Velero No Failed Backups`
-  - Because of a [known issue](https://github.com/vmware-tanzu/velero/issues/1980) with Velero, a backup may be attempted immediately upon the deployment of a backup schedule (for example, vault).
+  - Because of a [known issue  with Velero](https://github.com/vmware-tanzu/velero/issues/1980), a backup may be attempted immediately upon the deployment of a backup schedule (for example, Vault).
 It may be necessary to delete backups from a Kubernetes node to clear this situation.
 See the output of the test for more details on how to cleanup backups that have failed due to a known interruption.
 For example:
-     1. Run the following to find the failed backup.
+     1. Find the failed backup.

         ```bash
         ncn/pit# kubectl get backups -A -o json | jq -e '.items[] | select(.status.phase == "PartiallyFailed") | .metadata.name'
         ```

+     1. Delete the backup.

-     1. Delete the backup, where `<backup>` is replaced with a backup returned in the previous step.
+        > In the following command, replace `<backup>` with a backup returned in the previous step.
+        >
+        > This command will not work on the PIT node.

         ```bash
         ncn# velero backup delete <backup> --confirm
         ```

 - `Verify spire-agent is enabled and running`
-  - The `spire-agent` service may fail to start on Kubernetes NCNs (all worker and master nodes), logging errors (via `journalctl`) similar to `join token does not exist or has already been used`, or the last log entries containing multiple lines of `systemd[1]: spire-agent.service: Start request repeated too quickly.`.
-Deleting the `request-ncn-join-token` daemonset pod running on the node may clear the issue.
+  - The `spire-agent` service may fail to start on Kubernetes NCNs (all worker and master nodes).
+In this case, it may log errors
+    (using `journalctl`) similar to `join token does not exist or has already been used`, or the last log entries may contain multiple instances of `systemd[1]: spire-agent.service: Start request repeated too quickly.`.
+Deleting the `request-ncn-join-token` `daemonset` pod running on the node may clear the issue.
 Even though the `spire-agent` `systemctl` service on the Kubernetes node should eventually restart cleanly, the user may have to log in to the impacted nodes and restart the service.
 The following recovery procedure can be run from any Kubernetes node in the cluster.